 by May 13.
 DEADLINE EXTENDED TO MAY 14!!

-MHC grant managers will discuss the goals for each MHC grant program including:
+MH grant managers will discuss the goals for each MH grant program including:

 - Humanities Grants (up to $15,000) in support of public humanities events and programs.

 - Planning Grants (up to $1,000) for assistance needed during the planning stage directly related to a Humanities grant proposal.